 5.Creation of Fast Layouts

 Like in every other part of life, time is money in the designing world.
 In the past, interior designers had to schedule meetings with a client just to showcase the project.
 This was inconveniencing given the busy schedules, but this is no longer the case.
-Thanks to 3D rendering, you can now showcase fast 3D layouts to the client for the work in progress and also to share ideas.
+Thanks to the 3d workflow, you can now showcase fast 3D layouts to the client for the work in progress and also to share ideas.

 6.Presenting Final Projects to Investors